fehepe/pet-store/README.md

 # 🐾 Pet Store

-A complete pet store management system with GraphQL API backend built with Go, PostgreSQL, and Redis.
+A complete pet store management system with GraphQL API backend built with Go, PostgreSQL, Redis, and a React TypeScript frontend.

 ## 📁 Project Structure